mistycheney/MouseBrainAtlas/doc/GUIGuide.md

-# Create annotations using the graphical interface
+# Create/modify annotations using the graphical interface

 There are two ways to place annotation on images.